lunardoggo/StartOptions/README.md

     return new ApplicationStartOptions(groups, grouplessOptions);
 }
 ```
-Set the logic for printing help-pages inside of `PrintHelpPage`.
-You can use the predefined class `ConsoleHelpPrinter` or define your own method of displaying a help page to your user:
+Implement the logic for printing help-pages inside of `PrintHelpPage`.
+You can use the predefined class `ConsoleHelpPrinter` as shown below or define your own method of displaying a help page to your users:
 ```csharp
 protected override void PrintHelpPage(StartOptionParserSettings settings, IEnumerable<HelpOption> helpOptions, IEnumerable<StartOptionGroup> groups, IEnumerable<StartOption> grouplessOptions)
 {
     new ConsoleHelpPrinter('\t').Print(settings, helpOptions, groups, grouplessOptions);
 }
 ```
-Set the logic of the execution of your application inside of `Run`:
+Implement the logic of the execution of your application inside of `Run`:
 ```csharp
 protected override void Run(StartOptionGroup selectedGroup, IEnumerable<StartOption> selectedGrouplessOptions) {